Andy4495/TI_Platform_Cores_For_Arduino/README.md

 3. If your Linux distribution supports the service command you can activate the new rules with `sudo service udev restart`.
 If your board is plugged in, unplug it and plug it back in.
 4. If your Linux distribution does not support the service command, or if you are still unable to upload to the LaunchPad, then restart your computer to activate the rules.

+## MSP432G2 (non-ET) LaunchPads

+If you are having trouble uploading to one of the [older "non-ET" versions of the MSP-EXP430G2 LaunchPads][211], try the following:

+1. Disconnect and re-connect the USB plug from the LaunchPad board two or three times, and make sure to insert the plug fully for a solid connection.
+Since these LaunchPads are over ten years old, it is possible that some oxidation or corrosion on the either the board or USB connection is causing intermittent contact.

+2. On Windows, try selecting "MSP432G2ET" in the `Tools->Board` menu.
+That is, choose the ET board instead of the non-ET board.
+The `dslite` tool used to program the newer LauchPads also works with the non-GT G2 LaunchPads on Windows (this does not work for Linux or MacOS).

 ## MSP430 Compiler Versions